Lesothosaurus: Postcrania

-Although many specimens are known, some elements of Lesothosaurus’ postcranial anatomy are poorly known, especially in the axial skeleton which is incomplete in all specimens.
+Although many specimens are known, some elements of Lesothosaurus' postcranial anatomy are poorly known, especially in the axial skeleton which is incomplete in all specimens.
 The cervical (neck) vertebrae were only 9 in number, but no full cervical series are known.
 The cervical series of the syntype NHMUK PV R11004 preserves the 2nd cervical, known as the axis, in articulation with the 3rd cervical vertebra.
 The centrum of the axis is spool-shaped without a ventral keel.
 The neural arch is very large and well-developed, greatly extending posterodorsally past the postzygapophyses.
 The 3rd cervical is also amphicoelus but has a trapezoidal centrum shape.
 The neural arch is expanded dorsoventrally, but has a small neural spine.
-As for the dorsal (back) vertebrae, Lesothosaurus has no complete dorsal columns preserved but likely had 12-15 dorsal (back) vertebrae.
+As for the dorsal (back) vertebrae, Lesothosaurus has no complete dorsal columns preserved but likely had 12–15 dorsal (back) vertebrae.
 The dorsals also had spool-shaped centra, ventral keels (though they are lost in more caudal centra), and neural spines that are short and rectangular.
 The neural spines of the anterior dorsals are also larger than those of the posterior ones.
-Ossified tendons are preserved attached to the neural spines of anterior dorsals, suggesting they were arranged longitudinally as in Heterodontosaurus, Scelidosaurus, & Hypsilophodon.
+Ossified tendons are preserved attached to the neural spines of anterior dorsals, suggesting they were arranged longitudinally as in Heterodontosaurus, Scelidosaurus, and Hypsilophodon.
 This feature probably countered stress caused by bending forces acting on the spine during bipedal locomotion.
 The sacral vertebrae series had 5 vertebrae with sacral ribs and a sacrodorsal with a short sacral rib.
 The sacrals notably had large transverse processes that were muscle attachments to the sacral ribs.
 The number of caudal (tail) vertebrae is unknown, but the proximal caudals are well preserved.
 The centra of these caudals became more cylindrical as they became located distally, in contrast to the spool-shaped dorsal centra.
 The chevrons are Y-shaped in anterior and posterior view and attached to the ventral side of the caudal centra, with larger attachment points on the proximal caudals.

 The scapula (shoulder blade) is not fused to the coracoid and is longer than the humerus (upper arm bone).
 The dorsal surface develops a large, bar-like acromion process that extends further dorsally than in many other ornithischians.
 The distal end of the scapula is greatly expanded and has a convex margin.
 The coracoid is disc-shaped and subcircular in lateral and medial views.
 No sternal ribs are preserved in Lesothosaurus, but based on related taxa, the sternal plates were connected to the rib cage by elements known as sternal ribs.
 The pelvis was long and expanded dorsally on the ilium, with a long pubis that had a stub-like prepubis connected to it.
 The ischium had a large proximal end with a curved, thin shaft.